tryforge/ForgeDB/README.md

 <h3 align="center">Events</h3><hr>

 - What are DB events?
- > DB events are the events which get triggered when certain activities happen on your DB.
+ > DB events are the events which get triggered when certain activities happen in your DB.
 - How are they helpful in developing apps powered by ForgeScript?
  > DB events are really helpful in developing apps owned by ForgeScript, as they help you in monitoring activity in your DB and improve your logs.
 - How to use them?